-We caught up with Flavours painting tutor, Hugh Tuckerman, and we chatted about advantages of painting in a group setting.
+We caught up with one of our Flavours painting tutors, and we chatted about the advantages of painting in a group setting.

 You can find and regain your confidence